ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 web site.
 Land Image data is available from the Scatterometer

-Climate Record Pathfinder (URL http://www.scp.byu.edu).
+Climate Record Pathfinder (URL https://www.scp.byu.edu).

 YINSAR